 Air transport is an innovative industry that drives economic and social progress, connects people, countries and cultures, provides access to global markets, generates trade and tourism and forges links between the developed and developing nations.
 It is also the most expeditious, regular, efficient and the safest mode of transport whilst being very responsive to environment pollution, global warming and climate change.
-Air Transport industry is proven to be a highly efficient user of resources and infrastructure and it generates wealth and creates employment.
+The Air Transport industry is proven to be a highly efficient user of resources and infrastructure.
+It generates wealth and creates employment.

-Year 2020 was challenging for the Aviation industry due to the spread of the COVD-19 disease globally.
-Majority of Aircraft in the world have been grounded and very limited flight movements were recorded during the year.
+Year 2020 was challenging for the Aviation industry's survival due to the spread of the COVD-19 disease globally.
+Majority of Aircraft operations in the world have been curtailed and grounded, and very limited flight movements were recorded during the year under review.

-However with the global challenges in the industry, 2020 was another year of importance to the local aviation industry with a series of major milestones made especially with the efforts and courage of Hon.
-Prasanna Ranathunga, Cabinet Minister of Tourism and Hon D.V Chanaka, State Minister in charge of the subject of Civil Aviation.
+However, despite the global challenges faced by the industry, 2020 was another year of importance to the local aviation industry with a series of major milestones being made possible, especially with the efforts and courage and under the directions of Hon.
+Prasanna Ranathunga, Minister of Tourism and Hon D.V.
+Chanaka, State Minister in charge of the subject of Civil Aviation.

-The Implementing Standard - SLCAIS-053, on Operation of Pilotless Aircraft Systems was upgraded by CAA in collaboration with all stakeholders in order to conform to International Standards and Recommended Practices.
-The initial work in relation to the implementation of automated system for unmanned aerial vehicle operations was started during the year 2020.
+The Implementing Standard -

+SLCAIS-053, on Operation of Pilotless Aircraft Systems was upgraded by CAASL in collaboration with all stakeholders in conformity with the International Standards and Recommended Practices (SARPs).

+The initial work in relation to the implementation of automated systems for unmanned aerial vehicle operations too was commenced.

-There were 385 registered drones and 167 drones were physically inspected during the year 2020.
-Further, 473 number of approvals were issued for the operation of Unmanned Aerial Vehicles (UAV).
-06 custom built drones were inspected and registered.
+385 registered drones were in operation of which 167 drones were physically inspected in the year 2020.
+Further, 473 approvals were granted for operation of the unmanned Aerial Vehicles (UAV), and 06 custom built drones too were inspected and registered.